ankane/ahoy/README.md

 # Ahoy

-:fire: Simple, powerful visit tracking for Rails.
+:fire: Simple, powerful visit tracking for Rails

 In under a minute, start learning more about your visitors.